Mahalli Jasuli: International career

-Mahalli was a regular starter for the Malaysian national football team and has been hailed as South East Asia's brightest talent by Asian football pundits and journalists.
-Mahalli is well known for his forward forays and dangerous crossing.
-The fullback also has a keen eye for goal and the spectacular.
-One of the highlights of his international career was in 2009, when he played twice against Manchester United during United's preseason tour of the Far East.
+Mahalli played as a fullback for the Malaysian national football team.
+In 2009, he played twice against Manchester United during their preseason tour of the Far East.

 In November 2010, Mahalli was called up to the Malaysia national squad by coach K. Rajagopal for the 2010 AFF Suzuki Cup.
 The young right-back scored his first international goal in that tournament against Laos during the final group game and subsequently went on to help Malaysia win the 2010 AFF Suzuki Cup title for the first time in their history.

-Mahalli was called up for 2012 AFF Suzuki Cup.
-Mahali scored a goal against Indonesia in the third match.
-Mahalli fails to help Malaysia progress to final after losing to Thailand on the semi-final but show excellence performances on the tournament.
+Mahalli was called up for the 2012 AFF Suzuki Cup, scoring against Indonesia in the group stage.
+Malaysia reached the semi-finals, where they lost to Thailand.

 Personal life

 His grandmother from Gresik, East Java, Indonesia.

 In August 2015, Mahalli tied the knot with his fiancee during mid of eid' fitri weeks.

 An alumnus of Bukit Jalil National Sports School, he is graduated from University of Putra, Malaysia in Human Resource Development.